Updated Mar 31, 2026§ For Everyday Items

 App Experience

-Setup took under 2 minutes.
-Open the Find My app (Apple) or Find My Device app (Google), scan for the card, name it, done.
 No separate Ekster app required for basic tracking.
 Ekster does offer their own app with added features like a separation alert, but the native platform apps handle location and ringing.
+CNET’s Bluetooth tracker coverage rounds up the alternatives.

 One limitation: the card does not support smart wallet features like ejection mechanisms or RFID blocking.
 Those are built into Ekster’s wallets, not the tracker card.
 The card is purely a location device.